DDDEastMidlandsLimited/dddem-blog/_posts/2019-11-01-it-takes-a-community.md

 <br/>

-### The Photographer and Videographers
+### Coffee Cart

 The lovely people from <a href="https://www.cartwheelcoffee.com/" target="_blank">Cartwheel Coffee</a> provided some fantastic coffee throughout the day and certainly kept my caffeine levels at a healthy level.
+Thanks for sponsoring the coffee <a href="https://www.myunidays.com/GB/en-GB/careers" target="_blank">UNiDAYS</a>

 <br/>

 ### Venue Staff

 As mentioned in the closing ceremony, the venue staff were really helpful and responsive on the day.
 They provided the coat racks when it was wet and tried to get us back in the venue as quickly as they could while guaranteeing your safety during the "incidents".

+In my opinion, the food and snacks were also really good!
+So thank you to the catering staff at the venue as well.

 <br/>